cooperwalbrun/terraform-manager/README.md

 # Print a workspace summary to STDOUT
 terraform-manager -o example123 --summary

-# Launch the workspace run watcher, which creates a TLI in STDOUT
-terraform-manager -o example123 --watch-runs

 # Upgrade workspace versions to 0.13.5 and write a report to STDOUT
 terraform-manager -o example123 --terraform-version 0.13.5